wangenau/eminus/examples/07_fod_addon/README.rst

 FOD and FLO generation
 ======================

-| This example is the generation of Fermi orbital descriptors (FODs).
+| This example is about the generation of Fermi orbital descriptors (FODs).
 | Afterward, Fermi-Löwdin orbitals (FLOs) can be generated as well.